Alpharivs/massmap/README.md

 ## Features
 - Automatically detects if target's IP is v4 or v6
 - Outputs full masscan TCP and UPD result and pipes it to nmap.
-- Parses result for UDP and TCP ports and concurrently scans them with namp.
+- Parses result for UDP and TCP ports and concurrently scans them with nmap.
 - Saves nmap results to file.

 <img src="assets/gopher.png" align="right" width="200" height="180" />